feast-dev/feast/docs/how-to-guides/running-feast-in-production.md

 ### Option #1 (currently preferred)

 * Feast SDK is being triggered by CI (eg, Github Actions).
 It applies the latest changes from the feature repo to the Feast registry
-* Airflow manages materialization jobs to ingest data from DWH to Online Store periodically
+* Airflow manages materialization jobs to ingest data from DWH to online store periodically
 * For stream ingestion Feast Python SDK is used in the existing Spark / Beam pipeline
-* Online Features are served via either a Python feature server or a high performance Java feature server
+* Online features are served via either a Python feature server or a high performance Java feature server
-* Both Java feature server and Transformation Service are deployed on Kubernetes cluster (via Helm Chart)
+  * Both Java feature server and transformation service are deployed on Kubernetes cluster (via Helm chart)
 * Feast Python SDK is called locally to generate a training dataset

 ![From Repository to Production: Feast Production Architecture](production-spark.png)